Building Firefox On Windows

 Opening a MozillaBuild command prompt

-This will launch an MSYS/BASH command prompt properly configured to build one of the aforementioned code bases.
+c:\mozilla-build by default).
+This will launch an MSYS/BASH command prompt properly configured to build Firefox.
 All further commands should be executed in this command prompt window.
 (Note that this is not the same as what you get with the Windows CMD.EXE shell.)

 Create a directory for the source